I used to think that if I showed up intentionally and listened carefully, I would accurately understand what someone was saying. I was wrong.

 While researching my book What?
 I discovered that when listening to others, we naturally assume we understand what’s meant and don’t question that assumption.
-But due to the way sound vibrations enter our ears, we actually only accurately hear some unknowable percentage of what is being said.
+But due to the way sound vibrations enter our ears, we actually only accurately understand some unknowable percentage of what is being said.
+Turns out our listening is pretty subjective.

 Here’s what happens that makes accurate understanding so difficult: